KeithTho/University/Parallel Algorithms/README.md

 # Parallel Algorithms

 While working on this module, one of the assignments involved developing my own algorithm to run in parallel as well as my own Sorting Network.
-I achieved 100% of the marks on both questions.
+I achieved 100% of the marks for these questions, and 84% overall in this module.

 ### Parallel Algorithm Design